-Compared to today's iPhone 12, the very first iPhone in 2007 was startlingly slow and incredibly limited — yet it changed the world.
+Compared to today's iPhone 14 Pro and the upcoming iPhone 15, the very first iPhone that went on sale 16 years ago today was startlingly slow and incredibly limited — yet it changed the world.

 It was on June 29, 2007, that the original iPhone went on sale in the US, and arguably that was the day that it truly began shaking up what users expected from a phone.

-We and the phone industry had known all about it for over five months, but it wasn't until you could buy it that the impact of this little device began to be felt.
+We and the phone industry had already known all about it for over five months.
+But it wasn't until you could buy it that the impact of this little device began to be felt — even inside Apple.

-It was a big deal that the battery was sealed and couldn't be changed.
-It was a big deal that the iPhone didn't have a physical keyboard, and that you couldn't add memory cards even if you can remember what those were for.
+For instance, it was then a big deal that the battery was sealed and couldn't be changed — although it's still a big deal for some people.
+It was a big deal that the iPhone didn't have a physical keyboard, and that you couldn't add memory cards, if you can even remember what those were for.

-Curiously, it wasn't a big deal that the iPhone shipped without an App Store.
-Certainly plenty of people wanted third-party apps, but that wasn't on the list of reasons the iPhone was certain to fail.
+Curiously, though, it wasn't at all a big deal that the iPhone shipped without an App Store.
+Certainly plenty of people wanted third-party apps, but that wasn't on the list of reasons so many predicted that the iPhone was certain to fail.

-One entirely valid and possible reason the iPhone was doomed was that it solely ran on AT&T. Unquestionably a limitation, and doubtlessly enough reason that some people didn't buy, that exclusivity became part of why iPhone succeeded.
+One entirely valid and possible reason the iPhone could have been doomed was that originally it solely ran on AT&T. Unquestionably a limitation, and doubtlessly enough reason that some people didn't buy, that exclusivity also became part of why iPhone succeeded.

 Apple went with AT&T because it — or rather the Cingular network that was then bought by AT&T — agreed to Apple's demands for control.
 At the time, it was normal for networks to have at least a say in the hardware designs of phones that were going to use their cell service.